|Nutrition Facts (per serving)|

 "The hot cross buns were easy and came out great—fluffy and yeasty, and, I thought, sweet enough.
 Begin to check the buns after about 20 to 25 minutes in the oven and look for an internal temperature of around 190 F or slightly higher.
 I loved the almond flavored icing." —Diana Rattray

 - 1/2 cup sugar

-- 1/2 tsp. salt
+- 1/2 teaspoon salt

 - 1 egg (beaten)

-- 1 tsp. cinnamon
+- 1 teaspoon cinnamon

-- 1 tsp. nutmeg
+- 1 teaspoon nutmeg

-- 5 cups flour (all-purpose, approx.)
+- 5 cups (638 grams) all-purpose flour

 - For the Icing:

-- 3/4 cup sugar (confectioners)
+- 3/4 cup confectioners sugar

-- 1 tbsp. milk
+- 1 tablespoon milk

-- 1 tbsp. butter (melted)
+- 1 tablespoon butter (melted)

-- 1/3 tsp. almond extract
+- 1/4 teaspoon almond extract

 In a large bowl, stir in the evaporated milk and melted butter.
 Add the sugar, salt, and yeast.
 Stir until the sugar is dissolved.

-Slowly mix in flour, one cup at a time until a soft dough is formed.
+Slowly mix in flour, one cup at a time, until a soft dough is formed.

 Put dough into a greased bowl and turn dough over so that the top is greased.

 Cover and let rise in warm place for 1 hour.

-Divide dough into 9 large rolls or 12 small rolls.
-Shape into rolls and place on greased baking or cookie sheet.
+Divide dough into 12 pieces.
+Shape into rolls and place on greased baking sheet or cookie sheet.